artdavis/pyfred/README.md

 and create a document with a plane then python is not able to communicate with FRED and you've got some troubleshooting to do.

+If that's working, next try running `examples\core_pyfred_doc.py` which will create a similar FRED document except it uses the pyfred API.
+It's also a good example for demonstrating the intended usage of pyfred.

+## Tutorial

+There is a tutorial document that demonstrates various pyfred functionality in `examples\jupyter_notebook_pyfred_tutorial`.
+Ideally you would open the `.ipynb` version of the file in a Jupyter Notebook and interactively run through cell by cell.
+There are also non-interactive `.html` and `.pdf` formats available.

 ## License
 pyfred is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software